 We stayed at Explora’s Atacama Desert Hotel in San Pedro, a totem of luxury on the Ayllu de Larache plain with four swimming pools.
 Guests are encouraged to explore two destinations a day with the guides.
 Everything is included and there are at least 40 outings to choose from.

 About 48 km to the south in a basin ringed by volcanoes, the salt flats of the Salar de Atacama spanning 450km are home to the Andean avocet and three species of flamingo that gobble the pink shrimps living in the brine.

 Reserve another morning to see the sunrise through several hundred swaying plumes of spectral steam at the geyser fields in El Tatio, 4300 metres above sea level.

 En route large cacti stand sentry as alpacas, vicuñas, llamas and rabbit-like rodents called Vizcacha chew at tufts of wild grass.
 Snow-streaked peaks beckon and you can walk on the roof of the world in the nearby Andean meadows.

 Sunset is the best time to visit the Valley of the Moon, an otherworldly landscape of craters, crumpled canyons and wind-swept pillars.
 After the lightest rain, sodium chloride leaches out of the former salt lake to create its white lunar appearance.

 Gypsum crystals glitter from walls stained red by the sinking sun as the sky fills with stars.
 Just 4km west of San Pedro, Death Valley is a flinty corridor of unforgiving ridges and cracked earth, where nothing can survive.

 The Atacama houses the world’s most powerful telescope – the ALMA – that allows astronomers to see some of the furthest reaches of space.
-Claims of UFO sightings from the Atacama are common, particularly following natural disasters such as the earthquake that rocked Chile in February 2010.
+Claims of UFO sightings from the Atacama are common with locals claiming to see strange lights around the Andes.